dmerejkowsky/blog/content/post/2017-07-08-lets-have-a-pint-of-vim-ale.md

 nnoremap <space>r :lrewind<CR>
 ```

-Note: this means I can no longer use the space bar in normal mode, but by
+Note: this means I can no longer easily use the space bar in normal mode, but by
 default all the space key does in move the cursor forward, so it's not a big
 deal.